fr33n0w/rpu_gui/README.md

 Python & Pip of course, both on windows or linux.

-To run this script you need these other pip modules installed:
+To run this script you need these other packages and pip modules installed:

 tkinter , requests, json, subprocess, webbrowser, threading

-If you encounter some error on the script launch, try to install such modules with command:

-pip install tkinter requests json subprocess webbrowser threading

 #################################################################
 Tested on windows 10 with python & pip, all seems to work fine.